thachnguyen/duesselpore/README.md

 #### System requirement
     * CPU: 2.0 GHz (64bits) 2 cores or higher
     * Memory: 8 GB or higher
-    * Diskdrive: 100 GB (or higher) free space
+    * Diskdrive: 100 GB free space
-    * Window 10, Linux (64 bits) or Mac
+    * Window 10, Linux (64 bits) or MacOS.

-### Installation and manual
-See manual.pdf (manual.md) file or our instruction video

 ### Dependancies

-Duesselpore use all solftware built in docker images.
+All dependancies package are built in docker images.
-* R version 4.1.1, Bioconductor and its packages
-Full R packages and session info in R.txt
-* Python 3.8.5, required packages in requirements.txt
-* minimap2 version 2.20-r1061 and samtools version 1.7
-* HTSeq 0.13.5
-* Salmon v1.5.2